January 9th 1960

 “Yes.
 She had wings.
 Giant wings with white feathers.
 I don’t remember what happened after that.”

 Police records reveal that Inigo was found the next day wandering through the park with the boy in his arms and mumbling incoherently.
-The child in question was the young Adriano.
+The child in question?
+The young Adriano.

 Inigo was held for questioning for the next few days under suspicion of kidnapping.
 He was later released without charge due to a lack of evidence against him.